 3. Transmission Based Precautions (TBPs) for Patients with VRE Accommodation Patients only require to be isolated with TBP's in place if they (Patient Placement) are symptomatic of loose stools, incontinent of urine and/or have leaking wounds/drain site.
-A single room, preferably en- suite, should be made available for these patients.
+A single room, preferably ensuite, should be made available for these patients.
 If a single room is not available or in instances where a patient's clinical condition may not support placement in a single room, the IPCT should be informed and a risk assessment undertaken by the ward staff on where to safely nurse the patient.
 This must be documented in the patient notes and reviewed daily.
 Doors in single rooms must be kept closed.
 If this is not possible, a failure to isolate risk assessment should be undertaken and documented in clinical notes.
 If isolation is not required SICPs should be followed but if patient becomes symptomatic they should be isolated with TBP's.
-Care Check list Yes VRE Care Checklist Clinical/ Healthcare For patients in isolation with TBP's in place all non-sharps Waste waste from patients with VRE should be designated as clinical healthcare waste and placed in an orange bag.
-Please refer to the NHSGCC Waste Management Policy.
-Domestic Services/ Domestic staff must follow the SOP for Twice Daily Clean of Facilities Isolation Rooms.
-Cleans should be undertaken at least four hours apart.
-Twice Daily Clean of Isolation Rooms SOP Equipment Where practical allocate individual equipment, e.g. own washbowl, commode, hoist sling or sliding-sheet.
-Decontaminate equipment as per the NHSGGC SOP Cleaning of Near Patient Equipment.
-Cleaning of Near Patient Equipment SOP Hand Hygiene Hand hygiene is the single most important measure to prevent cross-infection with VRE.
-Hand Hygiene Guidance
+Care Check list Yes VRE Care Checklist Clinical/ Healthcare Waste For patients in isolation with TBP's in place all non-sharps waste from patients with VRE should be designated as clinical healthcare waste and placed in an orange bag.
+Please refer to the

-NHS GREATER GLASGOW & CLYDE CONTROL OF INFECTION COMMITTEE Page 7 of 9 CONTROL OF INFECTION COMMITTEE Effective July 2022 From VANCOMYCIN RESISTANT ENTEROCOCCI Review July 2024 Date GUIDANCE (VRE) Version 2
+NHS GREATER GLASGOW & CLYDE CONTROL OF INFECTION COMMITTEE Page 7 of 9 CONTROL OF INFLCTION COMMITTEE Effective July 2022 From VANCOMYCIN RESISTANT ENTEROCOCCI Review July 2024 Date GUIDANCE (VRE) Version 2